 The Town of Islip Shellfish Cultivation Facility produces the highest quality shellfish and seaweed products for growers and distributors throughout the country.
 Our hatchery plays a vital role in meeting the needs of the aquaculture community and ensures the continuation of the tradition of farming on the Great South Bay.

 In the 1980’s the Great South Bay began to see a steady and significant decline in shellfish production due in part to over harvesting and algae blooms such as brown tide.

 In 1985 the Town of Islip established a Division of Bay Management and Shellfish Management that included the development of a shellfish culture facility to help augment the spawning of oysters and clams.

-Despite the Town’s best efforts to reseed the bay with clams and oysters; in 2009 the Town established the Bay Bottom Aquaculture Leasing Program, which encompasses 125 acres of Town-owned bay bottom.
-The intent of the program is to have individuals with experience in shellfish cultivation that are committed to promote the overall health of the Great South Bay’s ecosystem thru sustainable farming.
+In 2009, the Town established the Bay Bottom Aquaculture Licensing Program, which encompasses over 1,500 acres of Town-owned bay bottom.
+The intent of the program is to have individuals with experience in shellfish cultivation that are committed to promote the overall health of the Great South Bay’s ecosystem thru sustainable farming

 The Town of Islip’s Shellfish Cultivation Facility and the Bay Bottom Program focuses on restoring the value of the Great South Bay’s historical success.